 What specifically will the Foundation be supporting through this partnership?

 First, the purchase of vaccines.
-The partnership will acquire vaccines for at least 50 million people.
+The partnership will acquire vaccines for more than 65 million people.

 Second, the delivery of vaccinations to millions more across the continent, including:

 - Procurement and transportation of vaccines, ancillaries, and other supplies as well as in-country logistics.